zlusa/prompto/README.md

 - The fiqure shows the performance profile curve for the instruction induction tasks.
-The performance profile curve [(Dolan & Moré, 2002)](https://arxiv.org/abs/cs/0102001) visualizes how frequently different approaches’ performance is within a given distance of the best performance.
+The performance profile curve visualizes how frequently different approaches’ performance is within a given distance of the best performance.
 In this curve, the x-axis (τ) represents the performance ratio relative to the best-performing method, and the y-axis (p(τ )) reflects the fraction of tasks where a method’s performance is within this ratio.
 So for a given method, the curve tells what percentage of the tasks are within τ distance to the best performance. \
-PromptWizard consistently outperforms other methods across various thresholds, maintaining the highest p(τ) values, indicating that it consistently performs near the best possible accuracy across all tasks.
+**PromptWizard consistently outperforms other methods across various thresholds, maintaining the highest p(τ) values, indicating that it consistently performs near the best possible accuracy across all tasks.**

 ## How to contribute: ✋
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.